winglang/wing/docs/07-faq/023-kubernetes-support.md

 Our roadmap is [here](https://docs.winglang.io/status#roadmap).

 The longer answer is that there are a different kinds of Kubernetes support with varying levels of maturity in Wing:
 1. Creation and configuration of K8S clusters through the [K8S Terraform Provider](https://registry.terraform.io/providers/hashicorp/kubernetes/latest/docs).
-Since Wing supports any Terraform provider, it should work, but we habe not officially tested it yet.
+These resources can be used by installing `@cdktf/provider-kubernetes` from npm and using the resources in Wing:

+(example code)
 2. Using Kubernetes to run long-running services.
 This is not yet supported.
 You can add your vote for it on [this issue](https://github.com/winglang/wing/issues/2319) to help increase its priority.
 3. Using Kubernetes as a provisioning engine though crossplane.
 You can add your vote for it on [this issue](https://github.com/winglang/wing/issues/2066) to help increase its priority.